ozennou/crud-master-py/README.md

 #### PostgreSQL

 - I've build and configure a PostgreSQL container using the Alpine image to efficiently store and manage data related to inventory and billing apps, regardless of the dataset's size.
 Additionally, I've connected the database path within the container to a Docker volume to ensure persistent data storage.

+#### RabbitMQ
+- The most popular message broker, RabbitMQ, is extensively used in microservices architecture for facilitating communication between services.
+RabbitMQ provides the capability to manage the flow of messages and enables the selection of the appropriate service for sending messages based on their content or the service's ability to process them, and all that done using AMQP (The Advanced Message Queuing Protocol) protocol, a protocol  designed to efficiently support a wide variety of messaging applications and communication patterns.